 Where is the first aid station?
 The first aid station is at Phinney Ave N and N 35th St. It is equipped to treat minor injuries.

 Is there an ATM at the Fair?
 Of course!
 Look for a red tent and a big ATM banners.
 The ATM’S are located at: N 34th St between Evanston Ave N and Phinney Ave N, N 34th St & Phinney Ave N, N 35th St by the Main Stage, N 35th St & Phinney Ave N, N 34th St & Evanston

-Where can I find maps and programs at Fremont Solstice?
+Where can I find maps and programs at the Fremont Fair?
 Maps and programs are being handed out at the Merchandise Booth (Phinney Ave N & N 35th St), as well as being passed around by a variety of volunteers.

-Is there Fremont Solstice merchandise for sale?
+Is there Fremont Fair merchandise for sale?
 Yes!
 At the Merchandise Booth at Phinney Ave N & N 35th St.

-How do I get involved with Fremont Solstice?
+How do I get involved with the Fremont Fair?
 Take your pick!
 Joining the parade? email@example.com Becoming a vendor? firstname.lastname@example.org Volunteering? email@example.com